nils-keller-dev/LEDice/README.md

 You can use the gerber files [`gerber-LEDice-v0.3.zip`](https://github.com/tsomic/LEDice/blob/main/hardware/gerber-LEDice-v0.3.zip) [`gerber-Battery.zip`](https://github.com/tsomic/LEDice/blob/main/hardware/gerber-Battery.zip) for PCB fabrication.
 You can order them from companies like [PCBWay](https://www.pcbway.com/).
 The PCB dimensions are 32mm x 32mm with a thickness of 1mm.

+You can find the 3D model on [MakerWorld](https://makerworld.com/en/models/964827#profileId-935173).
-In the future, I'll also add files for a 3D printable case.
-The custom PCBs are optional, but you will need them if you want to use the case.
+The custom PCBs are optional, but you will need them if you want to use this case.

 ### Components used